 You have probably seen streamers with a real spin wheel on their stream before.
 It’s a great way to engage your viewers and make your stream more interesting.
-However what if you could add this element to your stream without having to buy a giant spin wheel to place in your room.
+However, what if you could add this element to your stream without having to buy a giant spin wheel to place in your room?
 Well with stream Elements you can.
-They have a built in feature that allows use to digitally add a spin wheel to our stream.
+They have a built-in feature that allows us to digitally add a spin wheel to our stream.

-In this article I am going to show you how to add this to your stream as well as share some ideas to add to the wheel to make you stream more fun and potentially get more subs.
+In this article, I am going to show you how to add a digital spin wheel to your stream as well as share some ideas to add to the wheel to make your stream more fun and potentially get more subs.
+Let’s jump in.

 How To Add The Spin Wheel To OBS Studio

 We are going to be using one of the pre-made widgets from Stream Elements to add the Spin wheel to our stream.

 Step 1 – Open Up Stream Elements

 First, open your Stream Elements dashboard.
 If you don’t already have an account you will need to create one at Streamelements.com.
 Navigate to Streaming Tools –> Overlays Gallery –> Widgets –> Wheel Of Fortune.

 Click on Create and decide whether you want to add this to an existing Stream Elements overlay or you want to create a new overlay then click on continue and give your theme a name.